ammarhakim/gkylzero/README.md

 node of a cluster it is preferable that you use fewer than the total number of cores available, otherwise you will slow down the login node and irk other users and admins).

-Note: On Traverse and Stellar-amd you need to load cudatoolkit/11.6.

 The ```machine``` files default to installing in $HOME/gkylsoft/, and to searching for dependencies there too.
 If you wish to install somewhere else